What Do Greenlanders Think Of Trump's Interest In Buying Greenland?

 Over those thousands of years, Inuit people hunted and fished in the harsh, icy environment — around 80% of the island is covered by a gigantic ice sheet.
 "Traditionally, Inuit people are a nomadic people — we would travel to wherever we could hunt and live different places on the land during summer and during winter," she says.

 Some of the first qallunaaq, or white people, to arrive in Greenland were the Vikings around 980.
-"That was Erik the Red, and he was the guy who named Greenland 'Greenland.'"
-Olsvig adds, "South Greenland is quite green, actually, but if you look at the world map you will see that Greenland is quite white because we have the ice cap."
+"That was Erik the Red, and he was the guy who named Greenland 'Greenland.' " Olsvig adds, "South Greenland is quite green, actually, but if you look at the world map you will see that Greenland is quite white because we have the ice cap."

 The Viking settlers apparently didn't make it through the little ice age that began in the 1300s.
 "In 1721, a Christian missionary from Norway came to Greenland, and he didn't find any of the Norse people, but he found Inuit," Olsvig says.
 His name was Hans Egede — at the time, Norway was part of the Danish Kingdom.
 "That, we see as the beginning of the colonization."

-Note: A previous version of this story misspelled Prime Minister Mette Frederiksen's first name as Meete.